 While rich people may give the appearance of being happy on the outside, many of them are in fact miserable, shallow, unsatisfied individuals on the inside.
 Furthermore, as Paul writes, some of them have indeed "pierced themselves through with many sorrows", because not only are they empty shells in a spiritual sense, but they must constantly worry about other greedy souls trying to steal their accumulated wealth through a variety of often dishonest and unscrupulous means.
 It is when one is at the top of the ladder, that others try their best to pull him down.

 To add to the plague of riches, it seems that when certain people accumulate a degree of physical wealth, they become self-righteous and self-confident like Cain; and begin to think that everything they have is by their own hard work and the sweat of their brow.
 Some of them adopt the proud, boastful attitude of the secular humanist, who basically declares himself his own god, and the master of his own fate.
-They begin to forget their weak, mortal nature, and think that they are invincible; and quite often, as in the story that Jesus told, their wealth causes them to become even more greedy and selfish, while they totally neglect the needs of their spirit:
+They begin to forget their weak, mortal nature, and think that they are invincible; and quite often, as in the story that Jesus told, their wealth causes them to become even more greedy and selfish, while they totally neglect the needs of their spirit.
+Consider the following verses:

 "And he spake a parable unto them, saying, The ground of a certain rich man brought forth plentifully: And he thought within himself, saying, What shall I do, because I have no room where to bestow my fruits?
 And he said, This will I do: I will pull down my barns, and build greater; and there will I bestow all my fruits and my goods.
 And I will say to my soul, Soul, thou hast much goods laid up for many years; take thine ease, eat, drink, and be merry.
 But God said unto him, Thou fool, this night thy soul shall be required of thee: then whose shall those things be, which thou hast provided?
 So is he that layeth up treasure for himself, and is not rich toward God."